Logotype for Viva Energy Group Limited

 Executive summary

-• Operational performance improved in the second half of 2025, with strong momentum and underlying EBITDA growth across all business segments.
+• Operational performance improved in the second half of FY25, with strong momentum and underlying EBITDA rising 33% year-over-year, driven by improved operations and market conditions.

-• Major transition activities, including ERP and supply chain separation from Coles, were completed, enabling independent operations and integration of acquired businesses.
+• Major transition activities, including ERP and supply chain separation from Coles, were completed, enabling independent operations and integration of acquired businesses such as Liberty Convenience and OTR.

 Financial highlights

-• Underlying NPAT (replacement cost) was AUD 184 million (or $183.6M), impacted by higher depreciation, finance costs from acquisitions, and elevated debt.
+• Underlying NPAT (replacement cost) was AUD 184 million ($183.6M), impacted by higher depreciation, finance costs, and integration expenses.

 • Significant items totaled AUD 664 million pre-tax, mainly a non-cash impairment of AUD 556 million on retail sites.